-Hakimian, Hassan (2013) 'Institutional Change, Policy Challenges and Macroeconomic Performance: 1979-2004.'
+Hakimian, Hassan (2014) 'Institutional Change, Policy Challenges and Macroeconomic Performance: 1979-2004.'
 In: Iran and the Global Economy: Petro Populism, Islam and Economic Sanctions.
-London: Routledge.
-(The Political Economy of the Middle East and North Africa) (In Press)
+London: Routledge, pp. 46-75.
+(The Political Economy of the Middle East and North Africa)

 This chapter examines the post-revolutionary Iran’s macroeconomic policies and performance in a comparative context appraising it against her past trends and future potential.
 It argues that two sets of factors have conditioned Iran’s performance and are likely to continue to taint her prospects for sustainable growth into the future.
 These are: limited economic diversification and continued dependence on the oil sector, on one hand, and the institutional setting in which post-revolutionary economic policies have been formulated and implemented for much of the last three decades, on the other.

 |SOAS Departments & Centres:||Faculty of Law and Social Sciences > Department of Economics

 Regional Centres > London Middle East Institute at SOAS

 Regional Centres > London Middle East Institute at SOAS > Centre for Iranian Studies

 Item downloaded times since 21 Oct 2013 08:36.